also Mo·ham·med 570?–632.

-Arab prophet of Islam.
-At the age of 40 he began to preach as God's prophet of the true religion.
+Arab prophet and founder of Islam.
+Muslims regard him as God's messenger through whom the Koran was revealed.
 Muhammad established a theocratic state at Medina after 622 and began to convert Arabia to Islam.